-A number of public meetings and Open Day(s) will be held during both the ESS and the EIA phases of the project.
+A public meeting was held on 23rd November 2006, at the Mapochs Mine Recreation Club, Roossenekal, Mpumulanga.
+Additional public meetings and open day/s will be held during the EIA phase of the project.
 The primary aim of these meetings and Open Day(s) will be to: